Hi-PolarBear/CreeperConfettiPro/README.md

-# CreeperConfettiPro: A Creeper Confetti Effect Plugin Adapted for High-Version Minecraft Servers
+# CreeperConfettiPro: an unofficial fork of CreeperConfetti for high-version servers
 ![CreeperConfettiPro](https://cdn.modrinth.com/data/cached_images/5b949dc2e24db1e4abd05c1bd5e885436f567614.gif)

 As a Minecraft server administrator, have you ever regretted that the classic CreeperConfetti plugin fails to run properly on high-version servers?
 Do you want Creepers' explosions in 1.20+ and even 1.21+ servers to no longer be monotonous destruction but full-screen colorful particle effects?
 CreeperConfettiPro — a professional upgraded branch of the CreeperConfetti plugin, tailored for high-version Minecraft servers, letting classic fun adapt to the new era!